 However, if her 2009 team account is factored in, which included Bhalla, her cumulative fundraising total is approximately $521,367.

-With that in mind, it’s also notable that labor political action committee Stronger Foundations, Inc. spent another $70,520, for polling and media, on Bhalla’s campaign, meaning that a total of about $528,556 was spent the councilman’s mayoral bid (his ELEC account had a closing balance of $10,603, according to his November 27th report).
+With that in mind, it’s also notable that labor political action committee Stronger Foundations, Inc. spent another $70,520, for polling and media, on Bhalla’s campaign – meaning that a total of about $528,556 was spent on the councilman’s mayoral bid (his ELEC account had a closing balance of $10,603, according to his November 27th report).

 Hudson County View first reported at the end of October that Stronger Foundations, Inc. had spent $10,400 in the Hoboken mayoral contest, with $9,400 going towards polling conducted by New York-based McLaughlin and Associates.

 According to a November 27th ELEC filing, the firm was again paid for polling on November 10th, this time $9,120, while MWW Group was paid two separate checks for $20,000 each on the same day for “media,” according to two separate ELEC reports filed on the same day.

 Mike Makarski, a spokesman for Stronger Foundations who works for MWW Group, gave a broad answer when asked why the PAC decided to get involved in the Hoboken mayoral contest, which was a tumultuous affair that had six candidates on the ballot.

 “Stronger Foundations participates in elections to the extent our resources allow when we believe there are important issues that need to be addressed and candidates that we believe are worthy of our support,” he said in an email.

 Back on October 20th, the International Union of Operating Engineers (IUOE) Local 825 and the Laborers’ International Union of North America (LIUNA) New Jersey endorsed Bhalla for mayor.